rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 Verify that the Active status is __active (running)__.

 Load sample data into the MySQL database.
-This script creates a books database with two tables - authors and posts
+This script creates two sample tables - t1 and t2 with 1 million rows, and 100K rows respectively

-`mysql < test-sample.sql`{{execute T1}}
+`mysql < sample-test.sql`{{execute T1}}

 Install the perf and d3 packages -